 Red root floater

 Cymules and Flowers: Most cymules are three-flowered, but two or four flowers may occur.
 Each cymule exhibits at least one staminate flower and one pistillate flower.
-Flowers are short-pedicellate, radially symmetrical, and normally exhibited three sepals and three petals (however, one staminate flower bore three sepals and four petals).
-Because sepals and petals are comparable in color, size, and shape they are called tepals.
+Flowers are short-pedicellate, radially symmetrical, and normally exhibit three sepals and three petals.
+Because sepals and petals are comparable in color, size and shape, they are called tepals.
 The tepals are white or greenish-white and are not fused together.
 The flowers vary from 2 to 3.5 mm in diameter.